kaizencycle/Kaizen-OS/CIVICOS_EDITS_ANALYSIS.md

 ## 🎯 Mission Complete!

-All files from `CivicOS-Edits` have been successfully analyzed, reorganized, and integrated into the main Civic OS monorepo.
+All files from `CivicOS-Edits` have been successfully analyzed, reorganized, and integrated into the main Kaizen OS monorepo.
 The empty v1, v2, v3 folders are preserved as requested.

-**Your Civic OS ecosystem is now more complete with domain management, resilience patterns, and professional landing pages!** 🚀
+**Your Kaizen OS ecosystem is now more complete with domain management, resilience patterns, and professional landing pages!** 🚀